skyl/zcash/README-arm.md

 ----------

-All steps in the normal linux [User Guide](https://github.com/zcash/zcash/wiki/1.0-User-Guide) are the same, except the lines where you clone and checkout the source code are replace by the following 2 commands:
+All steps in the normal linux [User Guide](https://github.com/zcash/zcash/wiki/1.0-User-Guide) are the same, except the lines where you clone and checkout the source code are replaced by the following 2 commands:

 ```
 git clone https://github.com/radix42/zcash.git